Generalization of Wigner Time Delay to Sub-Unitary Scattering Systems

 The imaginary part of time delay was in the past discussed in relation to changes in scattering unitary deficit with frequency \cite{Bohm18}.
 Another approach to defining complex time delay has been recently suggested to be based on essentially calculating the time delay of the signal which comes out of the system without being absorbed \cite{Hougne20}.
 It should be noted that this \emph{ad hoc} definition of time delay is not simply related to the poles and zeros of the $S$-matrix.
 Moreover, a closer inspection shows that such a definition of complex time delay tacitly assumes that the real parts of the pole and zero are identical.
 According to our theory such an assumption is incompatible with a proper treatment of localized loss.

 We emphasize that the correct knowledge of the locations of the poles and zeros is essential for reconstructing the scattering matrix over the entire complex energy plane through Weierstrass factorization \cite{Grig13}.
+Through graph simulations presented in Sup.
+Mat.
+Section VII \cite{SuppMat} we demonstrate that the complex time delay theory presented here also works for time-reversal invariant systems, and for systems with variable uniform absorption strength $\gamma$.
 Our results therefore establish a systematic procedure to find the $S$-matrix zeros and poles of isolated modes of a complex scattering system with an arbitrary number of coupling channels, symmetry class, and arbitrary degrees of both global and localized loss.
-(Graph simulations further support these conclusions \cite{SuppMat}.)

 Recent work has demonstrated CPA in disordered and complex scattering systems \cite{antilasing,Chen2020}.
 It has been discovered that one can systematically perturb such systems to induce CPA at an arbitrary frequency \cite{Frazier20,Hougne20}, and this enables a remarkably sensitive detector paradigm \cite{Hougne20}.
 These ideas can also be applied to optical scattering systems where measurement of the transmission matrix is possible \cite{Pop10}.
 Here we have uncovered a general formalism in which to understand how CPA can be created in an arbitrary scattering system.
 In particular this work shows that both the global loss ($\gamma$), localized loss centers, or changes to the spectrum can be independently tuned to achieve the CPA condition.